shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 ### WebGL 1

-For MRT, we used `webgl_draw_buffer` extension as a work-around to write g-buffers in a single pass.
+For MRT, we used `WEBGL_draw_buffers` extension as a work-around to write g-buffers in a single pass.
-Though it is widely supported, the extension-style code doesn’t make us feel good:
+Though it is widely supported (50%+ actually according to webgl stats), the extension-style code doesn’t make us feel good:

 ```javascript
 var ext = gl.getExtension('WEBGL_draw_buffers');